argaja10/Epicore_sweat_patch_project/README.md

 5. Compute contour-based area of segmented color channels.
 6. Sweat rate and Cl concentration is estimated from contour-based area using a pre-calibrated and trained regression model.

-The pre-trained regression is trained with ground truth labels using similar pre-processing
+The regression model mentioned above is trained with known ground truth numbers and with similar pre-processing of images